-All of this and much more take place in America's only Christian graduate school of government.
+All of this and much more take place on perhaps the most beautiful campus in America.

 Charles W. Dunn

 Admissions application forms may be downloaded from the website, or obtained by mail.
 To request your application packet, contact the Office of Central Enrollment Management (see the University section of the catalog for Central Enrollment Management).
 For questions concerning the Robertson School of Government, please contact the school directly.